startupstorm/git-tutorial/README.md

 - [Windows](https://www.atlassian.com/git/tutorials/install-git#windows)
 - [Linux](https://www.atlassian.com/git/tutorials/install-git#linux)

-We will be editing text file in this workshop, so use whatever program you're most confortable with (Sublime, Atom, Default text editor, etc)
+We will be editing text file in this workshop, so use whatever program you're most confortable with (Sublime, Atom, Default text editor, etc.)

 Lastly, run these initial set up commands on your terminal